saffage/jet/README.md

+> [!WARNING]
-> **Warning!** The project is not finished and very unstable.
+> The project is unfinished and very unstable.

-**Jet** is planned as a compiled general-purpose programming language with a simple syntax and a rich type system.
+__Jet__ is planned as a compiled programming language with a simple syntax and a rich type system.

-## Status
+# Status

 Currently it looks more like a transpiler than a compiler.
-The syntax of the language WILL be changed in the future.
+The syntax of the language __WILL__ be changed in the future.

+# Planed features

+- compile-time code execution (using virtual machine)
+- user-defined annotations or directives
+- compiler API

-## TODO
+# TODO

+- fix a case when an error message may be shown several times
+- fix scanning interpolated strings that contains other strings
+- finish new syntax
-* finish the checker
+- finish the checker
-* improve code generation and type checking
+- improve code generation
+- fault tolerant parsing & checking stages